In broadside against China, Trump moves toward ending Hong Kong privileges

 “Our actions will be strong, our actions will be meaningful,” Trump added.

-Trump gave no time frame for the moves, suggesting he may be trying to buy time before deciding whether to implement the most drastic measures that have drawn strong resistance from U.S. companies operating in the territory.
+Trump gave no time frame for the moves, suggesting he may be trying to buy time before deciding whether to implement the most drastic measures, which have drawn strong resistance from U.S. companies operating in Hong Kong.

-He also said he was issuing a proclamation on Friday to better safeguard vital university research by suspending the entry of foreign nationals from China identified as potential security risks.
+He also said he was issuing a proclamation to better safeguard vital university research by suspending entry of foreign nationals from China identified as potential security risks.

-Sources, including a current U.S. official, told Reuters on Thursday that the latter move, which had been expected, could affect 3,000 to 5,000 Chinese graduate students.
+Sources, including a current U.S. official, told Reuters on Thursday that the latter move could affect 3,000 to 5,000 Chinese graduate students.

-U.S. stocks finished mostly higher on Friday after the market viewed Trump’s announcement as less threatening to the U.S. economy than investors had feared.
+Financial markets saw Trump’s announcement as more bark than bite and U.S. stocks finished mostly higher as it was seen as less threatening to the U.S. economy than investors had feared.

+“I don’t think a lot has changed,” said Craig Allen, president of the U.S.-China Business Council.
+“We haven’t taken steps that really ratchet up the tension even more.”

+He said he interpreted the actions rescinding Hong Kong’s special status as being first subject to review by various agencies and not happening immediately.

 REVVED-UP RHETORIC

-Trump’s revved-up rhetoric against China comes in the midst of a 2020 re-election campaign in which opinion polls show U.S. voters increasingly embittered toward Beijing, especially over the novel coronavirus.
+Trump’s revved-up rhetoric against China comes in the midst of his re-election campaign in which opinion polls show voters increasingly embittered toward Beijing, especially over the coronavirus.

-Trump also will have to take into account the effect on the more than 1,300 U.S. firms that have offices in Hong Kong and provide about 100,000 jobs.
+Trump also has to take into account the effect on the more than 1,300 U.S. firms that have offices in Hong Kong and provide about 100,000 jobs.

-Daniel Russel, the top U.S. diplomat for East Asia until early in Trump’s administration, said Trump’s Hong Kong provisions remained “fairly vague” and added that “it remains to be seen how quickly and extensively they are implemented.”
+Daniel Russel, the top U.S. diplomat for East Asia until early in Trump’s administration, said his Hong Kong provisions remained “fairly vague” and “it remains to be seen how quickly and extensively they are implemented.”

-But Russel said there is a risk that removing Hong Kong’s special status might inadvertently accelerate its loss of autonomy.
+But there was a risk that removing Hong Kong’s special status might inadvertently accelerate its loss of autonomy.

-“Beijing clearly calculated that the collateral damage to their overall interests from U.S. retaliation for would be manageable,” Russel added.
+“Beijing clearly calculated that the collateral damage to their overall interests from U.S. retaliation for would be manageable,” Russel said.

-While Trump gave no time frame for moves, two people familiar with the matter said that among the options under consideration were to set a deadline of a year from now for China to ease the political situation in Hong Kong or else face full revocation of its special status.
+While Trump gave no time frame for moves, two people familiar with the matter said that among options under consideration were to set a deadline of a year from now for China to step back or else face full revocation of Hong Kong’s special status.

 Such a deadline would buy time to avoid a major rupture in relations ahead of the Nov.
 3 U.S. election.
 By the end of that period, however, Trump might no longer be in office to make the final decision.

-Trump’s announcement came two days after Secretary of State Mike Pompeo declared that China’s erosion of Hong Kong’s autonomy meant the territory no longer warranted special treatment under U.S. law.
+Trump’s announcement came after Secretary of State Mike Pompeo declared China’s erosion of Hong Kong’s autonomy meant the territory no longer warranted special treatment under U.S. law.

-Earlier, Hong Kong’s Beijing-backed government told Washington to keep out of the debate over the national security legislation being imposed by China, and warned that withdrawal of the financial hub’s special status could backfire on the American economy.
+Earlier, Hong Kong’s Beijing-backed government told Washington to keep out of the national security debate, and warned that withdrawal of the financial hub’s special status could backfire on the U.S. economy.

-“Any sanctions are a double-edged sword that will not only harm the interests of Hong Kong but also significantly those of the U.S.,” it said in a statement late on Thursday.
+“Any sanctions are a double-edged sword that will not only harm the interests of Hong Kong but also significantly those of the U.S.,” it said late on Thursday.

 It said that from 2009 to 2018, the cumulative U.S. trade surplus of $297 billion with Hong Kong was the biggest among all U.S. trading partners.

-Reporting Steve Holland, David Brunnstrom, Eric Beech, Jeff Mason, Matt Spetalnick, David Lawder and Daphne Psaledakis in Washington; Additional reporting by Sarah Wu and Marius Zaharia, James Pomfret, Greg Torode, Clare Jim, Sumeet Chatterjee and Anne Marie Roantree in Hong Kong, Michael Shields in Geneva; Writing by David Brunnstrom, Michael Perry and Robert Birsel; Editing by Clarence Fernandez, Simon Cameron-Moore, Timothy Heritage and Will Dunham
+Reporting Steve Holland, David Brunnstrom, Eric Beech, Jeff Mason, Matt Spetalnick, David Lawder and Daphne Psaledakis in Washington; Additional reporting by Sarah Wu and Marius Zaharia, James Pomfret, Greg Torode, Clare Jim, Sumeet Chatterjee and Anne Marie Roantree in Hong Kong, Michael Shields in Geneva, Kanishka Singh in Bengaluru; Writing by David Brunnstrom, Michael Perry and Robert Birsel; Editing by Clarence Fernandez, Simon Cameron-Moore, Timothy Heritage, Will Dunham and Cynthia Osterman